 The benefits of working with us include:

 - Extensive training and supervision in how to work even more effectively with kids and young people (and their families).
-This training and supervision is provided to you at no cost and includes (initially weekly, then fortnightly and then monthly) focussed supervision, case conceptualisaion and skills training - as well as quarterly peer supervision and team professional development.
+This training and supervision is provided to you at no cost and includes (initially weekly, then fortnightly and then monthly) focussed supervision, case conceptualisaion and skills training - as well as quarterly peer supervision and quarterly whole team professional development in childhood/adolescent psychology.

 - Debriefing opportunities and support from an extremely friendly and caring team of 15 psychologists, including an "on call" senior psychologist available for crisis support about clinical or professional practice issues 24/7.

 - Extensive and efficient administration support (appointment bookings, reminder calls, rescheduling, payments taken, letters typed, all outcome measures scored etc. Sometimes even cups of coffee made, depending on levels of desperation:))

 - Job Security: Working under a variety of sources (including being the only "child-only" mental health provided commissioned under APHN), NDIS, Better Access, Department of Child Protection, School based funding and other private sources.
 We have strong client demand (generally between 4 week and 3 months waiting lists) for our services as a result of our recognition within schools in SA over a period of 15 years.

 - Professional indemnity insurance paid in full for you by the business.

 - Yearly professional development allowance to spend on any workshops or training you like which would support your work with kids and teens.

 - Working in our rooms - bright, comfortable and purpose designed for kids and teens, with space to keep your own materials if you want to add them to ours

-- You are an employee which means you don't have to worry about doing your own BAS, putting aside tax or managing financial accounts as this is all done for you.
+- Work as an employee - ie don't have to worry about doing your own BAS, putting aside tax or managing financial accounts as this is all done for you.
 Workcover, superannuation, parenting leave and long service leave entitlements apply as per usual as an employee.

 - Opportunities to provide services other than one to one counselling - ie facilitating the parent groups we run (Connect, Coach and Take Charge) and be involved in our our online support services for families (calmkidcentral.com)